 Birth Date: The calendar date of birth as designated on the individual's legal birth registration or certificate.
 Code birth month as 01 (January), 02 (February), etc. The birth month will occupy positions 67 and 68.
 The birth day will occupy positions 69 and 70.
 Code the birth year as the last four characters, i.e., if the student was born in 1981, code 1981 in positions 71-74.
 Board of Regents' Core Flag: To be reported for FIRST-TIME STUDENTS.
-Code Y if the student completed the Regents' high school core curriculum.
-Also code Y for out-of-state or international students if they have completed comparable core requirements, otherwise code N.
+Code Y if the student completed the 19-unit Regents/TOPS high school core curriculum.
+Code S for out-of-state, international, and home-schooled students who completed \geq 17 and <19 of the 19 Core courses.
+Otherwise code N.